Main Focus 1: Primitive Dogs

 Maltese

 The Maltese is, as the name says, a small dog from the Mediterranean island of Malta.
 Historically, they are the lapdogs of royalty, and anyone who’s met one knows this well!
 It may surprise you to see these popular little yippers on this list of primitive breeds, but Maltese actually have many “quirky” behaviors that are difficult for the average owner to train with.
+They communicate strongly, a primitive trait, and as such are typically considered “bossy” or “dramatic”.
+If a Maltese snaps at you, it’s possible they simply want space — don’t take it personal, and give them space.
+Trust allows these dogs to show their full, happy personalities.

 -